Counselling And Therapy

 As an alternative to the credit based system, our Day Rate programme is designed to meet your needs by providing you with access to a designated clinical professional therapist or counsellor for the whole academic year through a holistic approach.

 In order to understand your needs, there is an option to start by offering you our 2-day whole school well-being consultation programme inclusive of the Day Rate cost.
 This involves a self-assessment of current provision, and a series of consultations with school staff and students to develop an audit based on a model created in partnership with local statutory services.
-We will also provide a range of tools and resources to help you create a ‘blueprint’ for mental health provision, click here for more information.
+We will also provide a range of tools and resources on our whole school wellbeing page to help you create a ‘blueprint’ for mental health provision.

 The consultation will run alongside direct support, and the action plan can be used to help develop tailored solutions to address your settings needs.